kkatayama/ctf_class/crypto/all_the_single_ladies/README.md

 FILE: [output.txt](https://raw.githubusercontent.com/kkatayama/ctf_class/master/crypto/all_the_single_ladies/output.txt)

 ## Initial Analysis
-For this challenge, we were given an encrypted binary file, `output.txt`.
+For this challenge, we were given an encrypted binary file, [output.txt](https://raw.githubusercontent.com/kkatayama/ctf_class/master/crypto/all_the_single_ladies/output.txt).

 Our goal is to decrypt the message contained in the file.
 > Provided Hint: XOR challenge with 2<sup>8</sup> search space.